Family member is responsible for notifying the Treasury

 TreasuryDirect (Account Hold)

 When someone dies, the U.S. Department of the Treasury (Treasury) must be notified.
-The co-owner, beneficiary, or executor is responsible for notifying the Treasury.
+The family member is responsible for notifying the Treasury.

 Notification deadline: As soon as possible; contact TreasuryDirect for electronic bonds to place an account hold.